suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Manifest Processor: A component of the Recipient that consumes Manifests and executes the Commands in the Manifest.
 * Component: An updatable logical block of the Firmware, Software, configuration, or data of the Recipient.
 * Component Set: A group of interdependent Components that must be updated simultaneously.
+* Dependency: A Manifest that is required by a second Manifest in order for operations described by the second Manifest to complete successfully.
+* Dependent: A Manifest that depends on another Mani
 * Root Manifest: A manifest that has no dependents and, combined with all Dependency Manifests (recursively) specifies a complete Component Set.
 * Command: A Condition or a Directive.
 * Condition: A test for a property of the Recipient or its Components.